About Leroy

 The Leroy Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Osceola County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Leroy, Michigan residents are available through the local police department and authorized providers in Osceola County.
+Fingerprinting services for Leroy, Michigan residents are available through local police (where present) and authorized providers in Osceola County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Osceola County Sheriff's Office for scheduling and fees.

 To register to vote in Leroy, Michigan, residents can register online through the Michigan Secretary of State's website, by mail, or in person at the Osceola County elections office.
 Michigan requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Michigan Secretary of State's voter lookup tool.
 For local municipal elections in Leroy, contact the Osceola County Clerk's office for schedules and ballot information.

-Property records for Leroy, Michigan are maintained by the Osceola City/Township Assessor's Office and the Osceola County Register of Deeds.
+Property records for Leroy, Michigan are maintained by the City of Leroy Assessor and the Osceola County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Osceola County, including parcels in Leroy.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Osceola County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Osceola County offices at the county courthouse.
 The Osceola County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Leroy, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Osceola County Clerk's office issues marriage licenses and maintains marriage records for Osceola County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.